raulfraile/ladybug/README.md

 ## Extensible

-The library is easily extensible by adding new classes in `lib/objects` and `lib/resources` directories.
+The library is easily extensible by adding new classes in `lib/Ladybug/Extension/Object` and `lib/Ladybug/Extension/Resource` directories.
 These new classes will have to extend from `LadybugExtension` class.

-For example, there is already an extension to dump the rows of a mysql resultset, in `lib/resources/mysql_result.php`, so once is defined, Ladybug will be able to find it and use its `dump` method.
+For example, there is already an extension to dump the rows of a mysql resultset, in `lib/Ladybug/Extension/Resource/MysqlResult.php`, so once is defined, Ladybug will be able to find it and use its `dump` method.

-If you want to add a new dumper for DateTime object, you should create a new class in `lib/objects/datetime.php`, that will extend from LadybugExtension and will have a public method called `dump`.
+If you want to add a new dumper for DateTime object, you should create a new class in `lib/Ladybug/Extension/Object/Datetime.php`, that will extend from `LadybugExtension` and will have to provide a public method called `dump`.